coffeetycoon/Coffee-Tycoon/README.md

 #### Release Target: Oct 17, 2025
 - Achievements now give **bonus rewards** (coffee, production boosts, etc.)
 - Reordered achievement packs and fixed overlapping issues
-- Fixed game description under title (removed “money”)
+- Fix game description under title (removed “money”)
+- Each Golden Coffee will now cost 10 billion coffee

 ### v1.8 – Notifications & UI Tweaks
 - Added notifications for **new Achievements and Upgrade Packs**
 - Notifications disappear after buying upgrade or claiming rewards
 - Removed achievement emojis for a cleaner look
-- Added **Claim All** button for achievements
+- Add **Claim All** as a button for achievements (this button is greyed out until the corresponding upgrade is purchased)
-- Added **Mark All Notifications As Read** for upgrades
+- Add **Mark All Notifications As Read** button for upgrades

 ### v1.9 – TBD
 - Progressive unlocking of shop items
-- Added new shop items beyond Coffee Franchise
+- Add new shop items beyond Coffee Franchise
-- Added bulk buying options (×1, ×10, ×100)
+- Add bulk buying options (×1, ×10, ×100)
   - Notifications like “Bought 10× Barista”
-- Added ability to **sell shop items**
+- Add ability to **sell shop items**

 ---